Ernst Moritz Hess: Loss of protection and enslavement

 The protection that Hess enjoyed turned out to be only temporary respite from persecution.
 Hess's friend Wiedemann was dismissed from his position by Hitler and sent into de facto exile as Consul General to San Francisco.
 In May 1941, Hess was informed that the protection order had been revoked and that he was now regarded as being "a Jew like any other".
 Petitions to Berlin were unsuccessful, and in June 1941 he was summoned to the "Aryanization Office" in Munich.
 Lammers' letter of protection was taken from him and he was sent to Milbertshofen concentration camp near Munich, where he was put to work as a labourer.
 He was subsequently assigned to the Munich firm of L. Ehrengut and later to a plumber's, Georg Grau, where he served as a forced labourer until 20 April 1945.
 His wife Margarete remained in Unterwössen, where she lived with her parents, but his teenage daughter Ursula was forced to work in an electrical firm in Munich.

 Hess's Jewish mother Elisabeth and sister Berta believed that the protection that he had received also extended to them.
 As a result, they did not comply with the restrictions imposed on Jews.
 However, when their case was reviewed in 1942, Adolf Eichmann of the Reichssicherheitshauptamt (Reich Security Main Office) personally ordered their deportation to the Theresienstadt concentration camp in Czechoslovakia.
 Berta was subsequently murdered in Auschwitz, while Elisabeth managed to escape to Switzerland in February 1945.
 She later emigrated to Brazil with her son Paul.
 Hess himself only survived because of his "privileged miscegenated marriage" with Margarete.

 Post-war career

 After the fall of Nazi Germany, Hess was nominated to serve again as a judge in Düsseldorf but declined, as he did not wish to work alongside former colleagues who had been part of the Nazi judicial system.
-He started a new career in the railways in 1946, and from 1949–55 served as President of the German Federal Railways Authority in Frankfurt am Main.
+He started a new career in the railways in 1946, and from 1949 to 1955 served as President of the German Federal Railways Authority in Frankfurt am Main.
 He was awarded a Grand Cross of the Order of Merit of the Federal Republic of Germany and was given a plaque of honour by the city of Frankfurt in 1970.
 He died there on 14 September 1983.